Mezzo mondo

 "Mezzo mondo" (lit.
-'Half of the world') is a song recorded by Italian singer Emma.
+'Half of the world') is a song co-written and recorded by Italian singer Emma.
 It was released on 28 April 2023 through Universal Music Italy, as the lead single from her seventh studio album Souvenir.

 Composition

 The song was written by the singer herself with Nesli, Jacopo Ettore and Francesco "Katoo" Catitti, who also handled the production together with Zef.
 In an interview with Radio Zeta, Marroneexplained the meaning of the song: